nikhil-itaims/docker-learning/3_DockerVolume/README.md

 \
 **Sharing:** Volumes can be mounted by multiple containers, enabling data sharing between them.
 \
-**Flexibility:**: Volumes are independent of container lifecycles, allowing you to manage data separately from container images.
+**Flexibility:** Volumes are independent of container lifecycles, allowing you to manage data separately from container images.

 Here's a deeper dive into key concepts and considerations: